-Since every manufacturer claims that their product is the "greener" option these days, you simply have to look at the general factors and decide for yourself.
+Since every manufacturer claims that their product is the "greener" option these days, you have to look at the general factors and decide for yourself.
 With exterior house products, perhaps the first green consideration is durability.
 It's safe to say that any siding that lasts for 50 years, for example, is greener than a siding that lasts 25 years, regardless of how either is made.
-One major manufacturer of composite siding offers a 50-year warrantee; good cedar shingles can easily last that long in reasonably favorable conditions.
+One major manufacturer of composite siding offers a 50-year warranty; good cedar shingles can easily last that long in reasonably favorable conditions.

 When the siding eventually hits the landfill, both types of siding will shed their plastic or other oil-based coatings, but solid-wood should biodegrade much sooner than composite materials.

 The future of composite siding rests largely in how well it compares to wood and other siding products in terms of maintenance.
 Material and installation problems aside, siding maintenance pretty much comes down to how often you have to paint.
 Many composites come with a factory-applied primer, which should improve the longevity of your first paint job, at the very least.
-And some composites don't require painting.
+And some composites don't require painting at all.
 Wood siding doesn't have to be painted or stained, but it lasts a lot longer and looks better if it is.
-However, solid-wood siding is increasingly available with a factory-applied finish, and cedar shingles can carry coatings with warrantees up to 18 years.
+However, solid-wood siding is increasingly available with a factory-applied finish, and cedar shingles can carry coatings with warranties up to 18 years.